snpsnp989/snp-electrical-app/README.md

    - Generate an app-specific password
    - Use your Gmail address and app password in the `.env` file

-2. **Other Email Providers**:
-   - Update the email configuration in `backend/src/routes/reports.js`
-   - Modify the transporter settings for your email service

 ## Database

-The application uses SQLite for simplicity.
-The database file (`database.sqlite`) will be created automatically when you first run the backend.
+The application uses Firebase Firestore for cloud-based data storage.
+The database is automatically configured when you set up Firebase.

 ### Sample Data
 The application includes sample customers and technicians for testing purposes.